-InPrivate Browsing mode in Internet Explorer 8 enables you surf the web without leaving a trace in the computer.
-The Cache is erased automatically when the "InPrivate Browsing" window is closed.
-You can launch Internet Explorer in InPrivate mode by default using a shortcut, and here is how.
+InPrivate Browsing mode in Internet Explorer enables you to surf the web without leaving a trace in the computer, as the cache is erased automatically when the “InPrivate Browsing” window is closed.

-Shortcut to open IE8 in InPrivate Browsing mode
+Shortcut to open IE in InPrivate Browsing mode

 Right-click on the Desktop, click New, Shortcut